captain-woof/chirag/README.md

 # Install

-There are two ways to get Chirag running in your browser.
+There are three ways to get Chirag running in your browser.

+## From Chrome Web Store

+In progress.

 ## Building from source